AidanRocke/Monte-Carlo-Hypothesis/README.md

 The maximum entropy distribution of the prime numbers and the algorithmic randomness of prime encodings are naturally divided into two separate challenges.
 In this repository, a getting started guide has been provided for each challenge as well as methods for generating the relevant datasets.

+## Contacting the organiser:

+Important progress on this challenge ultimately requires a combination of insights from math, physics and computation.
+If you think you have made significant progress, feel free to post your answer on the MathOverflow: https://mathoverflow.net/q/384109

+Alternatively, you may contact the organiser directly: aidanrocke@gmail.com

 ## References:

 1. Aidan Rocke (https://mathoverflow.net/users/56328/aidan-rocke), information-theoretic derivation of the prime number theorem, URL (version: 2021-02-20): https://mathoverflow.net/q/384109